Need a crash course on Bitcoin layers?

 Contents

-Ordinals enable “digital artifacts” (think NFTs) to be inscribed onto the Bitcoin blockchain, creating a new variation of Bitcoin-native NFTs.
-But what exactly are they?
+Bitcoin Ordinals enable “digital artifacts” (think NFTs) to be inscribed onto the Bitcoin blockchain, creating a new variation of Bitcoin-native NFTs.
+Ordinals assign a unique number to each satoshi (the smallest unit of Bitcoin) and enable devs and users to inscribe additional data onto those satoshis (such as text, images, video, audio, and more).

 What Is Ordinal Theory?